 3D Printer vs Laser Cutter?
 Which to Buy for Your Side Hustle?

 Over the last couple of years, more and more people have opted to work from home and have obtained the “side hustle” mentality.
-For many of those people, that involves using their artistic abilities to make products that others want to buy utilizing hobby machines such as 3D printers or laser cutters.
+For many of those people, that involves using their artistic abilities to make products that others want to buy utilizing hobby machines such as 3D printers or a laser engraver.
 We call these people “Makers”.

 In this article we’ll discuss the differences between 3D printers vs. laser cutters, especially as it relates to running a small business.